 Katie Eklund, Ph.D.

-Dr. Eklund is an Assistant Professor in the School Psychology Program at the University of Wisconsin-Madison.
+Dr. Eklund is an Associate Professor in the School Psychology Program at the University of Wisconsin-Madison.
 She received her doctorate in Counseling, Clinical, and School Psychology from the University of California, Santa Barbara and her Masters degree in Social Work from the University of Michigan.
 Prior to entering academia, Dr. Eklund worked in public education for 10 years as a school administrator, school psychologist, and school social worker.
 Dr. Eklund’s research focuses on school mental health, including early identification and intervention for children who have behavioral and/or social-emotional concerns, social emotional learning, school climate, and school safety.
 Her current research projects include implementation of universal screening and Tier 2 social emotional interventions in K-12 schools, addressing the social-emotional and behavioral needs of culturally and linguistically diverse students, and investigating the impact of School Resource Officers on school climate and safety.
 She is also co-author of the Resilience Education Program, a brief intervention for students at-risk for internalizing behavior concerns.
 Dr. Eklund currently served as Co-Director of the Madison Education Partnership, a research-practice partnership between Madison Metropolitan School District and the Wisconsin Center for Educational Research.

 Andy Garbacz, Ph.D.

-Dr. Garbacz is an Assistant Professor in the School Psychology Program at the University of Wisconsin-Madison.
+Dr. Garbacz is an Associate Professor in the School Psychology Program at the University of Wisconsin-Madison.
 His research emphasizes building, testing, and scaling programs that interconnect school, home, and community systems to promote mental health and reduce the risk of later mental health concerns.
 Dr. Garbacz focuses on universal, school- and community-wide programs to support all children and youth as well as programs and practices for children and youth who need additional support.
 Dr. Garbacz is actively engaged in research examining the Teachers and Parents as Partners intervention, the Family Check-Up model, as well as Positive Behavioral Interventions and Supports.
 Dr. Garbacz embeds culturally and linguistically responsive practices to create equitable systems that support all children and youth.
 Dr. Garbacz’s work has been funded by federal agencies, such as the Institute for Education Sciences, as well as foundations and statewide organizations.
 Dr. Garbacz is engaged in community partnerships that put into practice evidence-based interventions to promote mental health.

 Nathaniel von der Embse, Ph.D., NCSP